 Needless to say, numerous designers have been busy wrapping up the 960px grid into a helpful set of CSS libraries.
 One such example can be found at 960.gs, but there are others available if you look around.

 As we've seen, grids exist primarily to help determine the positioning and balance in a layout.
 Providing this kind of firm foundation can help ensure content is presented in an easy-to-understand order, but it can also be used to highlight specific areas of content simply by breaking them out of the grid.

 The viewer will naturally identify these break-outs and be drawn towards them, giving the designer the opportunity to play with the hierarchy of a layout and tweak the meaning of a piece of work.

-06. Grid work with other key design principles
+06. Grids work with other key design principles

 Don't forget that the grid is just one tool alongside many basic principles you can use to enhance your layouts.
 Don't get caught up in using a grid too rigidly – some of the best designs break all the rules of grid layout and are all the more successful for doing so.

-Understanding how and when to use a grid can only really come from experience, so experiment!
-Check out our other articles on design theory to pick up other handy tools and principles you can use to enhance your designs.
+Understanding how and when to use a grid can only really come from experience, so experiment.
+Check out our other articles below on design theory to pick up other handy tools and principles you can use to enhance your designs.